 What is the Code?

 The International Code of Marketing of Breastmilk Substitutes (the Code) is an international health policy framework to regulate the marketing of breastmilk substitutes in order to protect breastfeeding.
-It was published by the World Health Organisation in 1981, and is an internationally agreed voluntary code of practice.
+It was published by the World Health Organization in 1981 and is an internationally agreed voluntary code of practice.

-It was written in response to the marketing activities of the infant feeding industry which were promoting formula feeding over breastfeeding, which in turn was leading to dramatic increases in maternal and infant morbidity and mortality.
+The Code was written in response to the marketing activities of the infant feeding industry which were promoting formula feeding over breastfeeding, in turn leading to dramatic increases in maternal and infant morbidity and mortality.

 The underlying basis for the Code is the belief that the health of babies is so important that the usual rules governing market competition and advertising should not apply to products intended for feeding babies.
 Therefore, all Governments should legislate to prevent commercial interests from damaging breastfeeding rates and the health of their population.